• HR

 • Employers can only offer HRAs in conjunction with group health insurance coverage.

 • There is no contribution limit, and employers are allowed to reimburse any medical expense allowed by the IRS.
-But they can choose to reimburse only some of those expenses.
+But they can choose to reimburse only some of those eligible expenses and/or reimburse deductibles, copays, or coinsurance costs.

 There is one important exception, however.
 Employers that have fewer than 50 full-time equivalent employees and do not offer group health insurance options can establish a Qualified Small Employer Health Reimbursement Arrangement (QSEHRA).
 QSEHRAs have contribution limits, but they can be used to reimburse employees for the cost of health insurance that the employees purchase themselves.